jarvis08/TIL/Readme.md

 ---

-I'm concentrating on studying computer science to understand machine learning better.
+I'm concentrating on studying Computer Science to understand Machine Learning better.

 - at SSAFY